Whangarei Branch, NZ Camellia Society

 Please contact the Secretary for meeting details.
 A warm welcome is extended to visitors and prospective new members.

-The 2022 Branch meeting programme is listed below; obviously it is subject to changes by circumstances beyond our control.
-The highlight will again be the local Annual Show in August, followed by a group excursion (details still to be finalised) to the National Show in Taupo.
+The 2023 Branch meeting programme is listed below; obviously it is subject to changes by circumstances beyond our control.
+The highlight will again be the local Annual Show in August, followed by the National Show in New Plymouth.
 Other meetings will include garden visits, workshops, guest speakers, etc..
 Most meetings include a raffle, a trading table, and a Camellia bloom competition that accumulates points throughout the year.
 Unless notified otherwise, all meetings will be at the Whangarei Amateur Radio Clubrooms at Barge Park, Maunu; and held on the second Thursday of the month, February to November.
-Please note that from May onwards we have changed from the second Wednesday to the second Thursday of each month.

-March 2, 11am. (a week earlier than usual) Radio Clubrooms.
+March 9, 11am.
+Meet at Whangarei Amateur Radio Clubrooms, Barge Park.
 Meeting followed by a light lunch (Non-members $10 lunch fee)

-July 14, 11am.
-Radio Clubrooms.
-Catered Mid-year (full) lunch, and planning for our annual show.
+July 13, 11am.
+Venue to be advised.
+This will be our Catered Mid-year (full) lunch, and planning for our annual show.
 (Non-members $30 lunch fee)

-August 5,6.
-Forum North Exhibition Hall.
-Local Annual Camellia Show.
-SEE ABOVE.
-Benching from 3pm on Friday, again from 7am Saturday, judging start time to be advised.
+Benching from 3pm on Friday 4th, again from 7am Saturday 5th, judging start time to be advised.

-November 10, 11am.
-Radio Clubrooms.
-AGM followed by catered (full) lunch.
+November 9, 11am.
+AGM followed by catered (full) end-of-year lunch.
 (Non-members $30 lunch fee).
-We hope to get a start on planning our 2023 programme, too.
+We hope to get a start on planning our 2024 programme, too.

 Camellia Nuccio's Pearl